pyeventsourcing/eventsourcing/docs/topics/process.rst

 The library class :class:`~eventsourcing.application.system.System` can be used to define a system of process applications, entirely independently of infrastructure.
 In a system, one process application can follow another.
 One process can follow two other processes in a slightly more complicated system.
 A system could be just one process application following itself.

+The reliability of the domain event processing allows a reliable "saga" or a "process manager" to be written without restricting or cluttering the application logic with precaution and remediation for infrastructure failures.

 Infrastructure independence